Roestdev/hebrew_accents/DESIGN.md

     - 10 conjuntives

   Notes:
-    - Mayela is a secondary accent
+    - Mayela and Meteg are secondary accents
     - Some accents are in multiple groups (Helmut Righter)

-#### Differences
+### Differences

 - The ordering of the accents
 - Putting disjunctive accents into groups
   - Gesenius indicates that the division into groups originated from Samuel Bohlius (1636)
-  - somes cholars
   - contents of the groups are not identical
-- The names of the accents is a mix of Ashkenazi and Sephardi (see [wikipedia](https://en.wikipedia.org/wiki/Hebrew_cantillation#Names_and_shapes_of_the_te'amim))
+- The names of the accents is mostly a mix of Ashkenazi and Sephardi (see [wikipedia](https://en.wikipedia.org/wiki/Hebrew_cantillation#Names_and_shapes_of_the_te'amim))

-Given that the scholars themselves do not have a unified view and that I myself am not a scholar of biblical Hebrew at all, I will make a choice regarding implementation.
+Given that the scholars themselves do not have a unified view and that I myself am not a scholar of biblical Hebrew at all, choices needs to be made regarding the implementation.

 </br>

 # Design decision

-- I chose to utilize the layout outlined in the `Biblia Hebraica Stuttgartensia` which is a cornerstone of biblical scholarship,  providing essential resources for the study of the Hebrew Bible and its interpretation.
+- I chose to utilize the layout as outlined in the `Biblia Hebraica Stuttgartensia` which is a cornerstone of biblical scholarship,  providing essential resources for the study of the Hebrew Bible and its interpretation.

 - On top of the above a correction of the errors regarding the Unicode characters `HEBREW ACCENT ZARQA` and `HEBREW ACCENT ZINOR` as mentioned by Helmut Richter will be added.